SoFi Invest vs. Wealthfront – Overview

 SoFi Invest Top Features:

-- SoFi offers multiple financial products, so you can keep your finances under one main company
+- SoFi offers multiple financial products, so you can keep your finances within one company

 - Varied investing strategies, ranging from passive to active